cjacker/opensource-toolchain-fpga/README.md

     synth_xilinx         synthesis for Xilinx FPGAs
 ```

+What we used in this tutorial is 'synth_ice40'/'synth_ecp5'/'synth_nexus'/'synth_gowin'.

 For example, we can generate the json format netlist for Lattice ICE40 device as:

 ```
 yosys -ql blink-yosys.log -p "read_verilog and_gate.v; synth_ice40 -json top.json"
 ```

 A 'top.json' netlist for iCE40 will be generated.
-The synthesis process is platform related, for Lattice ECP5, you should use 'synth_ecp5' command, and for GOWIN (tang nano board), you should use 'synth_gowin' command.
+The synthesis process is platform related, for Lattice ECP5, you should use 'synth_ecp5' command, and for GOWIN (tang nano board), use 'synth_gowin' command.

 ## DigitalJS as circuit viewer and simulator after synthesis